 We practiced upper case letter identification with the 3 year old preschooler, sight word identification with the Kindergartner, and math facts with the Second grader.
-The 16 month old just liked grabbing the bats from the wall.
+The 16 month old toddler just liked grabbing the bats from the wall.

 This post contains affiliate links.

 - We cut out about 15 bats, but you can cut out as many bats as you need.
-It you’ll be practicing letters, you may want one for each letter of the alphabet.
+If you’ll be practicing letters, you may want one for each letter of the alphabet.

-Write on the bats with a white crayon.
+- Write on the bats with a white crayon.
 We practiced sight words first and wrote out the words my Kindergartener has been working on.

 StellaLuna Activity for Sight Words